Howard Douglas: Later career in Europe

-Personal life
+Personal life and death

 In 1797, while in Quebec City, Douglas fathered a daughter, Margaret (or Marguerite), but did not marry the mother, Catherine Normandeau.
 In 1799, he returned to England, and in July of that year he married Anne Dundas, daughter of James Dundas.
 They had ten children, Major Charles Douglas, James Dundas Douglas, Howard Douglas, General Sir Robert Percy Douglas, 4th Baronet of Carr, Reverend William Frederick Douglas, Ann Douglas, Christina Douglas, Lucy Douglas, Sarah Mary Harcourt Douglas, and Mary Douglas.

 Sir Howard Douglas died in Tunbridge Wells.

 Honors

 Douglas was elected a Fellow of the Royal Society, and one of the founders of the Royal Geographical Society.
 He was awarded an honorary Doctor of Civil Law from the University of Oxford.
 Shortly before his death he declined the offer of a military GCB.